Recreation Sport Management (RSM)

 Typically Offered: Fall, Spring, Summer.

-Course Description: Full-time internship with a recreation or sport agency to develop and utilize skills learned in the classroom.
+Course Description: Internship with a recreation or sport agency to develop and utilize skills learned in the classroom.

 RSM 450 Independent Research/Project Credits: 1-5